NaturionBG/econmethods/README.md

 A library made specifically for an econometrics project.
 Contains implementations of various estimators and tests.

-The library is not made by a professional, hence, the implemented methods may require a very scecific data struture.
+The library is not made by a professional, hence, the implemented methods may require a very specific data struture.